-Adopt a child from another country
+3 Adopt a child from another country

-Adopting a child from another country is

-complicated, but possible.
-There are many

-things to take into consideration, like

-provincial adoption laws, federal

-immigration laws, the laws of the child's

-country of origin, and language and cultural

-barriers.
-Private agencies assist with
+Adopting a child from another country is complicated, but possible.
+There are many things to take into consideration, like provincial adoption laws, federal immigration laws, the laws of the child's country of origin, and language and cultural barriers.
+Private agencies assist with international adoption.

-Adopt a child, if you are Aboriginal, by completing a custom adoption or other customary arrangement international adoption.
+Adopt a child, if you are Indigenous, by completing a custom adoption or other customary arrangement

-A custom adoption ensures that children of Aboriginal descent who have been in long-term foster care are raised within Aboriginal families to keep them connected with their extended families, communities and culture.
+A custom adoption ensures that children of Indigenous descent who have been in long-term foster care are raised within Indigenous families to keep them connected with their extended families, communities and culture.

-Adopt a child through kinship adoption or stepparent adoption
+5 Adopt a child through kinship adoption or stepparent adoption

-Kinship adoption is an option if you are a grandparent, aunt, uncle, or other member of the extended family.
-Stepparent adoption is very similar.
+Kinship adoption is an option if you are a grandparent, aunt, uncle or other member of the extended family.
+Stepparent adoption is similar.
 You can complete this type of adoption on your own if you acquire a self-help kit at the court.
 Check with your ministry or local agency to learn what the procedures are in your province or territory.

-There are nearly 80,000 children in foster care.
-Of those, 30,000 are waiting for permanent,
+There are 60,000+1 children in foster care.
+Of those, 30,000+ are waiting for permanent, LOVING HOMES.

-LOVING HOMES.